-Unmatched is played on a one-sided board, that allows several paths of movement, one way-streets, choke points, and ambush locations.
+Unmatched is played on a one-sided board, that allows several paths of movement, one-way-streets, choke points, and ambush locations.
 The map (raptor pen and surroundings) is small, so the match is action-packed all the way through, although it could as well be double-sided, just to increase the replay value of the game.

-The sides are highly asymmetrical, with raptors’ deck relying on their numbers and melee power, and ambushing.
+The sides are highly asymmetrical, with the raptors’ deck relying on their numbers and melee power, and ambushing.
 Muldoon revolves more around ranged firepower, traps, and sidekick tokens.